mrisher/smtp-sts/spec.md

 SHOULD cache a policy (and apply it to all mail to the recipient domain) until the policy expiration.

-An important consideration for domains publishing a policy is that senders can potentially see a policy expiration as relative to the fetch of a policy cached by their recursive resolver.
+An important consideration for domains publishing a policy is that senders will see a policy expiration as relative to the fetch of a policy cached by their recursive resolver.
 Consequently, a sender MAY treat a policy as valid for up to {expiration time} + {DNS TTL}.
 Publishers SHOULD thus continue to expect senders to apply old policies for up to this duration.

 # Failure Reporting

 Aggregate statistics on policy failures MAY be reported to the URI indicated in the "rua" field of the policy.
 SMTP STS reports contain information about policy failures to allow diagnosis of misconfigurations and malicious activity.

-These are verbose, and may not be desirable in regular production.
-Aggregate reports contain tallies of policy failures, and are more appropriate for regular use.
+(There may also be a need for enabling more detailed "forensic" reporting during initial stages of a deployment.
+To address this, the authors consider the possibility of an optional additional "forensic reporting mode" in which more details--such as certificate chains and MTA banners--may be reported.
+See the section _Future_ _Work_ for more details.)

 Aggregate reports contain the following fields: